Multi-Dimensional Structural Stability of Mixed Riemann Configurations Containing Centered Rarefaction Waves and Surfaces of Discontinuities of Gas Dynamics: Introduction

 \begin{remark} The relative entropy method, developed by DiPerna \cite{DiPerna79} and Dafermos \cite{Dafermos1}, is a classical tool for studying the uniqueness and stability of entropy solutions to hyperbolic conservation laws in the one-dimensional setting.

-For Riemann solutions consisting solely of rarefaction waves, uniqueness can be rigorously established via this relative entropy framework; we refer to the work of Chen and Chen \cite{Chen-Chen} for a complete treatment.
+For Riemann solutions consisting solely of rarefaction waves, uniqueness in the class of $L^\infty$-entropy weak solutions can be rigorously established via this relative entropy framework; we refer to the work of Chen and Chen \cite{Chen-Chen} for a complete treatment.

-In stark contrast, the results of Chiodaroli–De Lellis–Kreml \cite{ChiodaroliDeLellisKreml2015} and Krupa–Székelyhidi \cite{KrupaSzékelyhidi} show via the method of convex integration that Riemann problems involving shock waves or vortex sheets admit infinitely many admissible entropy solutions.

-A major long-standing open problem for multi-dimensional hyperbolic systems of conservation laws is to formulate appropriate entropy conditions that guarantee uniqueness of weak solutions.
-For the well-understood setting of multi-dimensional scalar conservation laws, we refer to the foundational work of Kružkov \cite{Kruzkov1970}. \end{remark}
+For the wave pattern of shock-rarefaction, it is not difficult to prove the uniqueness in the class of piecewise smooth entropy solutions with the same wave pattern, by the uniform stability estimates for shocks in \cite{MajdaShock2, MajdaShock3} and the uniform estimates without loss of derivatives for rarefaction waves obtained in this paper.
+The uniqueness in the less regular class of $L^{\infty}$ admissible entropy solutions of Riemann solutions involving shock waves or vortex sheets may not hold in stark contrast ( \cite{ChiodaroliDeLellisKreml2015} and \cite{KrupaSzékelyhidi}).
+For multi-dimensional scalar conservation laws, we refer to the foundational work of Kružkov \cite{Kruzkov1970}. \end{remark}